uranus4ever/Behavioral-Cloning/README.md

 #### 1. Appropriate Training Data

-Training data was collected in the simulator controled by myself to keep the vehicle driving in the middle of road.
+Training data was collected in the simulator run by myself.
 I collected over **one hour equivalent time** of driving on Track 1, which contained about 25k data and 75k images.
 In terms of driving mode, it contained both **smooth** driving style (mostly stay in the middle of the road) and **recovery** driving style (drive off the middle and then steer to the middle).

 I used a combination of center camera, left and right camera randomly with `select_img` function, and use `angle_correction=0.23` to correct left or right camera.

-After multiple model training, it is found that in autonomous mode, the car performas far from expected to pull back to the middle if off the middel.
-And root cause is the **uneven** training data.
-Concretely, most of (>90%) steering angles are close to zero, so trained model could not predict a correct hard turn angle when needed.
-To combat with that, I extract the angle data (range(-1, 1)), absolute and balance them with the following code (inspired by [navoshta](https://github.com/navoshta/behavioral-cloning)):
+After multiple model training, it is found that in autonomous mode, the car performas far from expected to pull back to the center if off the middle.
+Its root cause is the **uneven** training data.
+Concretely, most of (>90%) steering angles are close to zero, so trained model could not predict a correct turn angle when needed.
+To combat with that, I extract the angle data (range[-1, 1]), absolute and balance them with the following code (inspired by [navoshta](https://github.com/navoshta/behavioral-cloning)):

 ```
 num_bins = 500 # interval in (0,1)